-Yes, like the genesis, between verse 1 and 2 there are several things that happened in the rebellion of Satan.
-Generally, you can start the service either via http: // localhost / or take up your battle, but you learn.
+Yes, like genesis, between verses 1 and 2 there are several things that happened in the rebellion of Satan.
+Generally getting the service up either via http: // localhost / or occupies your battle, but you learn.

 It will be in the next one that we will explain.